equinor/sdp-omnia/README.md

   `./flux/bootstrap.azcli`
 5. Create a Azure Container Registry.
   `./acr/bootstrap.azcli`
-6. Setup Heptio Ark backup infrastructure
+6. Setup Vmware Velero backup infrastructure
-  `./ark/bootstrap.azcli`
+  `./velero/bootstrap.azcli`
-7. You now have three files with secrets, namely `azure.json`, `acr.properties` and `ark.properties`, secure these and share with the rest of the group
+7. You now have three files with secrets, namely `azure.json`, `acr.properties` and `velero-credentials`, secure these and share with the rest of the group

 ## How-to's
 * [Use of Azure Container Registry](https://github.com/Statoil/sdp-flux/blob/basic_acr_usage/docs/ACR.md)